gnaryak/generative-sql/db/README.md

 ### Prerequisites

+#### Node JS

+The code requires Node JS version 18, and the corresponding npm version 8.
+You will need to install those locally if you don't already have them.

 #### PostgreSQL

 The code in this repo connects to a PostgreSQL database in order to operate.
 You can install PostgreSQL locally, or you can point to a hosted database such as AWS RDS or GCP Cloud SQL.
 If you run PostgreSQL locally, be sure to start it.